ChrisDuffley/stationPlaylist/readme.md

 ## Version 26.01

 * NVDA 2025.3.2 or later is required.
+* Add-on settings screen is now available while using Creator, Remote VT, and Track Tool with different settings for each app.
 * In Remote Studio, when closing options screen (Control+O) while cart explorer is active, it is no longer necessary to reenter Cart Explorer to view updated cart assignments.

 ## Older releases